A fusion learning method to subgroup analysis of Alzheimer's disease: Estimation

-Figure \ref{path} illustrates the solution path for the estimates of B-spline coefficients $(\hat{\gamma}_{31}(\lambda), \cdots, \hat{\gamma}_{3n}(\lambda))$ against $\lambda$, which is computed on a grid of $\lambda$ values in interval $[\lambda_\text{min}, \lambda_\text{max}]$.
-More details about the solution path are presented in Subsection \ref{initial_value}.
+Figure \ref{path} illustrates the solution path for the estimates of B-spline coefficients $(\hat{\gamma}_{31}(\lambda), \dots, \hat{\gamma}_{3n}(\lambda))$ against $\lambda$, which is computed on a grid of $\lambda$ values in interval $[\lambda_\text{min}, \lambda_\text{max}]$.
+More details about the solution path are presented in the Supplementary Material.
 From Figure \ref{path}, we observe that when $\lambda$ is very small, too many subgroups are identified.
 With $\lambda$ value increasing, the estimated number of subgroups decreases, then becomes to 1 for a large $\lambda$ value.
-If the actual number of subgroups is given (here $K=3$), based on the solution path, we can select a $\lambda$ between 0.6 and 0.8 as the tuning parameter, where $\hat{K}$ equals the true number of subgroups; otherwise, BIC or the Calinski-Harabaz index is used to decide the optimal tuning parameter.
+If the actual number of subgroups is given ($K=3$), based on the solution path, we can select a $\lambda$ between 0.6 and 0.8 as the tuning parameter, where $\hat{K}$ equals the true number of subgroups; otherwise, BIC or the Calinski-Harabasz index is used to decide the optimal tuning parameter $\lambda$.